 With rapid technology adoption and the COVID-19 pandemic, customers are shifting their daily activities online faster than ever before.
 From banking to shopping for groceries, we can accomplish so much online these days.

-Although most companies were already in the midst of a digital transformation long before the pandemic, this sudden surge in online activity is now exposing gaps in online offerings and the need to quickly understand and improve the digital customer experience.
+Although most companies were already in the midst of a digital transformation long before the pandemic, this sudden surge in online activity is now exposing gaps in online offerings and the need to quickly understand and improve the digital customer experience through real-time consumer insights.

 With continuing anxiety around COVID-19, many consumers continue to seek out digital options over in-person experiences.
 One recent Medallia Zingle study indicated 77% of consumers will seek out the amount of in-person interaction required at a business before they decide to visit.
 And 87% of those consumers say brands should continue to offer delivery and curbside pickup options.